 Avoid prolonged close contact with a person who has lice

-The FDA has approved products for the treatment of head lice but not for the prevention of it.
+While the FDA has recognized products for the treatment of head lice as safe and effective, it has not approved products for the prevention of head lice.